What is Bank Debt?

-For example, there may be impediments to attractive acquisitions or pursuing a capital program that management likes because of leverage or other constraints.
+For example, there may be impediments to being able to pursue attractive acquisitions or pursuing a capital program that management likes because of maximum leverage covenants or other constraints.

-Bank debt also tends to not be one bullet payment in the end for principal repayments like it is for corporate bonds.
+Principal repayments for bank debt also tend not to be one bullet payment like it is for corporate bonds.

-But rather, the principal of the bank debt is amortized over the life of the loan.
-Amortization also increases debt service and reduces cash flow available to equity holders or to be redeployed into operations.
+Rather, the principal of the bank debt is amortized over the life of the loan.
+Amortization also increases debt service needs and reduces cash flow available to equity holders or to be redeployed into operations.

 Bank debt maturities are often much shorter than how far bonds can go out, making refinancing a regular front-of-mind consideration.

 While bank debt interest is typically lower than that of corporate bonds, the interest rate is floating and based on LIBOR or the prime rate plus a margin.

 While the margin is known (although often dependent on a credit rating or leverage as defined in the credit agreement), LIBOR or the relevant benchmark rate is not.